Insurtech: what is it?

 However, while existing firms have, on a whole, been reluctant to dip their toes in the water of emerging technology, a raft of plucky start-ups have been leading the way.
 Today, these smaller, leaner organisations are trying to rewrite the rules of how insurance is bought and sold.
 Their aim?
 To give the people what they want: positive, simple, transparent experiences.

-As it stands, the insurance industry contributes over 25% of the UK’s total net worth.
+As it stands, as part of the wider financial services industry, insurance contributes £132bn to the UK economy.
 That’s a significant chunk by any definition – yet, only 47% of consumers claim to have had a good experience with their insurer.
-When the focus shifts towards the younger generation, the Capgemini World Insurance reportfurther revealed only 37% of Gen Y customers were satisfied with the level of service received from their insurer.
+When the focus shifts towards the younger generation, the Capgemini World Insurance report further revealed only 37% of Gen Y customers were satisfied with the level of service received from their insurer.

 Finally, the combination of technological evolution and growing entrepreneurial spirit within the sector is starting to turn this around.